Article at a Glance

 - Variations in stomach acid can explain why one individual might thrive on a higher protein diet, while another wouldn’t be as healthy.

-Top-level summary: Hope the headline didn’t get you too excited.
-Yes, the blood type diet has largely been debunked.
+Hope the headline didn’t get you too excited.
+Yes, the blood type diet is largely thin on evidence.
 Although, as I will discuss in this post, there are a few narrow redeeming qualities to this much maligned fad diet.

 The main science backed diet issue for people to consider based on their blood type is the level of hydrochloric acid produced in the stomach.
 Hydrochloric acid is essential for properly digesting food, especially animal protein, and there is good evidence demonstrating differences in hydrochloric acid levels based on people’s blood type, with O blood type having the highest levels.
 There is also a link between risk for certain types of ulcers and blood type.